 It is certainly possible for private landowners to set up a stopover for motorhomes without applying for an Exemption Certificate, in this case it is necessary to apply for a site licence and planning consent from the local authority.
 You would need to comply with their requirements, with luck they may be sympathetic to your plans!
 One advantage of taking this route is that, depending on the size of the land you have available, it might be possible to accommodate more than 5 motorhomes at any one time.

 Of course it may be that you already have an Exemption Certificate, or are otherwise licenced, in which case please let us know the details!
 If not, and you apply to the Nightstop Scheme, please let us know how you get on and as soon as you get approved we'll add you to our listing.

-In law, at least as regards the places where they may be stationed for the purposes of human habitation, motorhomes are included within the definition of a 'caravan' .
-The Caravan Sites and Control of Development Act (1960), states that a caravan is defined as:
+In law, at least as regards the places where they may be stationed for the purposes of human habitation, motorhomes, campervans, and in fact all vehicles with living facilities, are included within the definition of a 'caravan' .
+The 1960 Act states that a caravan is defined as: